geb/geb/doc/manual/src/chapters/030-navigator.md

     $("p")*.@title == ["a", "b", "c"]
     $("p")*.classes() == [["a", "para"], ["b", "para"], ["c", "para"]]

+## Accessing input values

+The value of `input`, `select` and `textarea` elements can be retrieved and set with the `value` method.
+Calling `value()` with no arguments will return the String value of _the first_ element in the Navigator.
+Calling `value(value)` will set the current value of _all_ elements in the Navigator.
+The argument can be of any type and will be coerced to a String if necessary.
+The exceptions are that when setting a `checkbox` value the method expects a `boolean` and when setting a multiple `select` the method expects an array or Collection of values.

 ## Form Control Shortcuts

 Interacting with form controls (`input`, `select` etc.) is such a common task in web functional testing that Geb provides convenient shortcuts for common functions.